AvinashDalvi89/internetkatta-hashnode/cm1owalqw000408l6c56h0ow0.md

 Use the following `PUT` request to add sample data:

+Note : use UTC timing for testing if you want to know what is your machine UTC timing then run this command `date -u` it will display like this `Mon Sep 30 11:01:57 UTC 2024` take out of timing and use in below CURL request.

 ```powershell
 curl -X PUT "http://localhost:4566/filebeat-1/_doc/1" -H 'Content-Type: application/json' -d '{
     "message": "Test log entry",